kwek20/Test/tutorials/1-hello-world.md

 What does a node contain?

 (a) Iota Tokens
-(b) One view of the distributed ledger
+(b) One view of the distributed ledger called, the Tangle (c) Neighbors
-(c) Neighbors
 ```